holahmide/tictactoe-multiplayer-with-websockets/readme.md

 # TIC-TAC-TOE Multiplayer Game with Socket.io and Expressjs

-> You need to have "nodejs" installed on your computer
-> Node package manager "npm" was used for this project
+> You need to have "nodejs" installed on your computer and "npm" was used for this project.

 #### Setup code